mongodb/leafygreen-ui/packages/table/README.md

 > _Upgrading from pre-v10 to v11?
 Check out our [upgrade guide](https://github.com/mongodb/leafygreen-ui/blob/main/packages/table/UPGRADE.md)._

-The Table component ...
+The Table component displays data in rows and columns and optionally supports row selection, sorting, and other features.

-## Quick features
+## Supported features

 - Virtualized scrolling
 - Nested rows